tomaskala/python-template/README.md

 # Python project template

-Basic directory structure for a Python project.
+A basic structure for a Python project.
 The following is included:
 * A [.gitignore](.gitignore) file for Python projects.
 * [The Unlicense](https://unlicense.org/).
 * A directory structure for the [package itself](project_template) and for [unit tests](test).